APICe-at-DISI/pps-ci-lab/README.md

 ## Step 3: configure the flow

 Each member should configure the project for working with git flow and create a `develop` branch.
+Clone your own fork locally, create `develop`, and push it on your remote copy.

 ## Step 4: basic Java build